AlexMidjich/project_with_AJAX/README.md

 <p>What I can improve not just with this site but in general is to get a deeper knowledge for javascript, take for example the quiz-section.
 Instead of using "prompt" I would like to print out the questions directly on the page.</p>

+<p>Fixed the quiz-section so that the questions is printed out on the page together with radiobuttons and different choices.
+I also adjusted the images on the index page so when hoovering over they will be colored instead.</p>